-This stretch of forested land at Three Sisters is also the site of two proposals by TSMV and their developer, Quantum Place that will bring a mix of residential, resort and commercial developments to the area.
-When the land is fully developed according to plan, the property will provide housing for about 11,000 new residents and visitors in the valley, directly adjacent to the Three Sisters wildlife corridor.
+In 2016, this stretch of forested land at Three Sisters was the site of two proposals by TSMV and their developer, Quantum Place that proposed bringing a mix of residential, resort and commercial developments to the area.
+If the land were fully developed according to plan, the property would provide housing for about 11,000 new residents and visitors in the valley, directly adjacent to the Three Sisters wildlife corridor.

 Based on the most current and relevant science available (including this study), Y2Y, known as the local and regional authority on wildlife corridors, has advocated for an ideal corridor at Three Sisters of 850m to 1000m width on slopes of less than 25 degrees.

 The map below shows all mountain slopes at or above 25 degrees in coral (as described above, animals will not typically choose to travel on slopes above 25 degrees).
-The red dotted line shows the approximate location of an elk fence that TSMV is proposing to install around their development to keep people out of the wildlife corridor.
+The red dotted line shows the approximate location of an elk fence that TSMV proposed to install around the development to keep people out of the wildlife corridor.

 CLICK PHOTO TO ENLARGE.

 An important part of the challenge moving forward to define this corridor will be deciding where the 25 degree slope line should begin.
 As you can see, Y2Y draws the line in blue on the map above, based on their GIS measurements.
 The environmental contractor hired by the developer (Golder Associates) generally draws their line (in purple) significantly further up slope into the areas marked in coral, which results in more available land to build upon but less land remaining for wildlife.